Military TSP Matching & How It Works

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-As a general rule of thumb, military members who are in the High 3, or High Pay, or REDUX retirement plans are not eligible for matching TSP contributions.
-This has changed for those who participate in the Blended Retirement System.
+As a general rule of thumb, military members in the High 3, Final Pay, or REDUX retirement plans are not eligible for matching TSP contributions.
+This policy was changed on January 1, 2018, with the introduction of the Blended Retirement System.
+Those who joined before this date and did not switch to BRS will not receive matching contributions.
+Although each branch secretary could theoretically allow matching, it would require reallocating limited personnel funds, impacting salaries, bonuses, and overall force strength.

-Let’s take a look at agency matching contributions, then dive into why military members don’t get them.
+Let’s take a look at government matching contributions, then dive into why military members don’t get them.

-This chart shows how Thrift Savings Plan matching contributions are made for civil service employees who fall under the Federal Employee Retirement System (FERS).
-Federal employees under the Civil Service Retirement System (CSRS) system are not eligible for agency contributions to their Thrift Savings Plan account.
+This chart shows how the Thrift Savings Plan matches contributions for civil service employees under the Federal Employee Retirement System (FERS).
+This structure is the same for military members under the BRS plan.TSP contributions under FERS

 Most Military Members Don’t Get Matching TSP Contributions